paulipauli130/Simple-Shutdown-Timer-with-GUI/README.md

 As of December 27, 2025:

 - reboot function (/r)
-- Force shutdown/restart (Forces active applications to be closed without warning.)
+- Force shutdown/restart (/f - Forces active applications to be closed without warning.)
 - English translation and language selection